Puppet Enterprise Overview

 To purchase a license, please see the PE pricing page, or contact Puppet Labs at firstname.lastname@example.org or (877) 575-9775.
 For more information on licensing terms, please see the licensing FAQ.
 If you have misplaced or never received your license key, please contact email@example.com.

-License Info in the PE Console
+License Files in the Console

+puppet node deactivate for immediate results.
 The console will cache license information for some time, so if you have made changes to your license file (e.g. adding or renewing licenses), the changes may not show for up to 24 hours.